Heat, work, and fluctuations in a driven quantum resonator: Linear response

 Similarly, we can linearize the heat current as

 and in the Fourier domain, we then find

 where we have first solved Eq.~(\ref{eq:n(omega)}) in the Fourier domain.

 In Fig.~\ref{fig:fig4}, we show the temperature, power, and heat for a harmonic drive with either a small or a large amplitude.
 Together with the numerical results (solid lines), we show the linear-response predictions based on Eqs.~(\ref{eq:TLR}), (\ref{eq:PLR}), and (\ref{eq:JLR}) (dashed lines), which connect the output (temperature, power, or heat) to the input (the resonator frequency) by multiplying it with a response function.
 The amplitude of the output is given by the absolute value of the response function times the input, while the time delay is determined by the complex phase of the response function.
 For example, at high frequencies, the first fraction in Eq.~(\ref{eq:TLR}) approaches one, and the temperature gets synchronized with the drive as in Eq.~(\ref{eq:Wtemp}).
 With a large driving amplitude, the results in Fig.~\ref{fig:fig4} do not follow the linear-response prediction.
 By contrast, with a small driving amplitude, we find good agreement between them.
 In particular, according to Eqs.~(\ref{eq:InputLR})~and~(\ref{eq:OutputLR}), the linear-response results should describe an ellipse in a parametric phase-space plot as in the lower row of Fig.~\ref{fig:fig4}.
+The frequency-dependent response functions found above reveal that the system behaves as a high-pass filter for temperature and heat, with the coupling $\gamma$ setting the bandwidth.
+This provides a direct way to engineer dynamical susceptibilities of quantum thermal devices.